datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

         kubectl apply -n $NS -f -
     ```

-Then, create the `AmbassadorInstallation` Custom Resource schema and apply it to the AES Operator.
+Then, create the `AmbassadorInstallation` Custom Resource schema and apply it to the $productName$ Operator.

 1. To create the `AmbassadorInstallation` Custom Resource schema, use
    [the following YAML](https://github.com/datawire/ambassador-operator#the-operator-custom-resource-cr)
    as your guideline.
 2. Save that file as `amb-install.yaml`
 3. Edit the `amb-install.yaml` and optionally complete configurations such as Version constraint or UpdateWindow:
-4. Finally, apply your `AmbassadorInstallation` CRD to the AES Operator schema
+4. Finally, apply your `AmbassadorInstallation` CRD to the $productName$ Operator schema
    with the following command: `kubectl apply -n ambassador -f amb-install.yaml`

-### Configuration for the Ambassador Edge Stack
+### Configuration for $productName$

-After the initial installation of Ambassador, the Operator will check for updates every 24 hours and
+After the initial installation of $productName$, the Operator will check for updates every 24 hours and
 delay the update until the Update Window allows the update to proceed.
 It will use the Version Syntax for
 determining if any new release is acceptable.
 When a new release is available and acceptable, the Operator
-will upgrade Ambassador.
+will upgrade $productName$.

 ### Version syntax and update window